KatarinaPopikova/ppds2022/README.md

 program to prevent multiple threads increasing the element value in the array on the same index.

 *Variation_1*:
 Lock whole function `do_count`.
 The entire while loop is executed under lock.
 Therefore, it does not happen that the second thread successfully entered to loop just before the first thread invalidates the condition.
 It also does not happen that two threads increase the array value on the same index almost at the same time.
 Unfortunately, whole logical part of the program is executed by only one thread and the other does not have time to modify the array, and therefore a large part of the program is executed serially.
+Only one thread increases elements in array.

+*Variation_2*:
+Because a large part of the code is executed serially in variation_1, it would be appropriate to modify the locking logic.
+A good solution is when threads will be able to change in the loop.
+Mutex locks on the beginning of the loop and unlock after increasing the element or at the end of array.
+For control the condition under lock, it must be inserted into the body of the loop.
+In this variation is more competitive programming.
+In this variation more threads (in this case 2) increasing the array elements.